 Picture of Museum Assistant Abby Johnson and children taken by Tim White, Marketing Coordinator

-Ojibwe Storytime is free and scheduled for 1pm every Wednesday and Saturday, beginning Wednesday, June 26, through Labor Day.
+Ojibwe Storytime is free and scheduled for 1pm every Wednesday and Saturday, beginning Wednesday, June 26, 2022, through Labor Day in 2022.

 The Lake Superior Ojibwe Gallery contains original artworks by noted painter, Eastman Johnson, and artifacts that represent the history and culture of the area’s Ojibwe people.
 Storytelling in the Ojibwe culture is a traditional way to pass on knowledge from generation to generation.
 Storytime aims to introduce children to the world of Ojibwe cultural teachings.
 In addition to broadly telling the Anishinabeg story, a museum safe wigwam was installed for children to experience and discuss the cultural tradition of storytelling.